cyclecycle/vue-annotated-text/README.md

 ## Features

 - Renders the text as a set of spans representing the segments composing the sentence
-- These can be associated with custom styles or events
+- These spans can be associated with custom styles or events
 - Overlapping annotations are represented by mixed colors

 ## Installation